Top Chef: Wisconsin: Production

 Top Chef: Wisconsin was produced in partnership with the Wisconsin Economic Development Corporation (WEDC) and in collaboration with Travel Wisconsin, Visit Milwaukee, Destination Madison, Destination Door County, Dairy Farmers of Wisconsin, and the Wisconsin State Cranberry Growers Association.
 Travel Wisconsin coordinated a total of $1.3 million in production incentives from the WEDC, tourism partners, and agricultural marketing organizations.

 The show's scouting team was brought out to Wisconsin in November 2022 and visited 56 locations in total.
 Filming took place over six weeks from August through September 2023.
 The Top Chef kitchen was set up inside a former ink printing warehouse located in Oak Creek.

 Discussions for a Wisconsin-themed season date back to 2019.
 Chef and restaurateur Paul Bartolotta, who appeared as a guest judge on Top Chef: Las Vegas in 2009, has been credited for continuously advocating for Milwaukee as a potential host city.
 Series showrunner Doneen Arquines stated regional diversity was an important factor in choosing Wisconsin as the next Top Chef location, as the show had not filmed in the Midwest since Season 4.
 Detroit, Michigan and Minneapolis, Minnesota were also considered.
 Wisconsin had previously been on the short list for Season 19.
 Houston, Texas was eventually chosen after the 2021 Ryder Cup golf tournament moved to Whistling Straits in Kohler, Wisconsin and hotels booked up.

 When Padma Lakshmi announced her departure from Top Chef to focus on Taste the Nation, her books, and other creative pursuits, Magical Elves Productions' chief executive Casey Kriley stated Kristen Kish was their clear choice for Lakshmi's replacement.
 The executives at NBCUniversal, which owns Bravo, claimed they never interviewed anyone else for the position.

 Contestants

 The cast of Top Chef: Wisconsin initially consisted of 15 chefs.
 A sixteenth contestant, Soo Ahn, started in the Last Chance Kitchen and eventually joined the main competition following its fifth episode.
-Kévin D'Andrea previously competed on the sixth season of the French version of Top Chef.
+Kévin D'Andrea previously competed on the sixth season of Top Chef France.